johnandrea/readgedcom/README.md

 ### Advanced Usage

-a script to output the descendants of a selected individual (by EXID) into a JSON file.
+A script to output the descendants of a selected individual (by EXID) into a JSON file.

  ```